prlambert/prlambert.github.com/podcasts.md

 *Last updated: November 2019*

-I like podcasts a lot – they are a direct connection to some really smart people and make commuting so much more satisfying.
+I like podcasts.
+They are a direct connection to some really smart people and make commuting so much less draining.

 **Podcasts I subscribe to and listen to most episodes**